fieldtrip/website/faq/how_can_i_keep_track_of_the_changes_to_the_code.md

     git clone https://github.com/fieldtrip/fieldtrip

-To update automatically, you could schedule a job (e.g. using cron) to run "git pull" every night.
+To update automatically, you could schedule a job (e.g., using cron) to run "git pull" every night.

 Please see our [git and GitHub](/development/git) tutorial for details.